SepehrMohammady/Efficient-NAS-BNN-Pipeline/PIPELINE_GUIDE.md

 3. Evaluates the architecture on the test dataset
 4. Logs results to `{search_output_dir}/test_ops_key{ops_key_to_test}/test.log`

-For WakeVision, this phase typically confirms which architecture (Key 5 or Key 6) should be selected for fine-tuning.
-The Key 6 architecture generally achieves the highest accuracy (around 87.7-87.8%).
+For WakeVision, this phase typically confirms which architectures (Key 5 and Key 6) should be selected for fine-tuning.
+Both Key 5 (5.236M operations) and Key 6 (6.026M operations) achieve high accuracy, with Key 6 having slightly higher search-phase results (~87.81% vs ~87.77%).

 <a name="fine-tuning"></a>
 ## 9. Fine-tuning